SDZP2000 - Bread maker PANASONIC - Free user manual and instructions

 Thank you for purchasing the Panasonic product.

-• Please keep instructions for future use.
+- Please keep these instructions for future use.

-• Panasonic will not accept any liability if the product is subject to improper use, or failure to comply with these instructions.
+- Panasonic will not accept any liability if the product is subject to improper use or failure to comply with these instructions.

 Contents